-Of course food quality is key to a restaurant’s credentials, but there’s nothing like a good view to admire as you enjoy your meal.
-From sky-high dining at The Shard to off-the-beaten-track riverside pubs, these London hotspots boast some of the best views in the capital…
+Like your dinner with a view?
+There’s nothing like a good panorama to admire as you enjoy your meal.
+From sky-high dining at The Shard to off-the-beaten-track riverside pubs, here’s our pick of restaurants with the best views in London…

 No list of restaurants with the best views in London would be complete without some mention of The Shard: the city’s tallest building, towering 306m above ground.
 Half way up on the 31st floor you’ll find Aqua, an upscale, stylish spot with floor-to-ceiling windows.
 Nab a table beside one of them for a truly breathtaking dining experience – particularly at night, when the London panorama is lit up with thousands of twinkling lights.
 The menu offers a selection of contemporary British dishes made with fresh ingredients and luxurious flavours, including starters like beetroot heritage salad with candied hazelnuts; and marinated yellowfin tuna served with avocado cream, Bloody Mary jelly and compressed cucumber.
 For mains, there are a number of meat and fish dishes to choose from, all cooked to perfection – we recommend the lamb, tasty and tender and served with a cocoa bean stew, yoghurt and burnt aubergine.
 Enjoy alongside one of the freshly-muddled cocktails, courtesy of the centrepiece bar, and expect great service, with friendly, helpful staff to make your Shard experience all the more amazing.
 Unsurprisingly the sky-high location comes with a price tag to match, but it’s the perfect place for special occasions.